ymanvictor/arbo_multiplex/README.md

 Before running any analysis scripts, ensure that Stan’s command-line toolchain (CmdStan) is installed and available through CmdStanR, and that a working C/C++ toolchain is present.
 Use CmdStanR to verify the toolchain and complete the CmdStan installation; the initial build compiles locally and may take several minutes.
 Confirm that CmdStanR detects a valid CmdStan version and path prior to execution.

-### Execution order
+### Execution order and expected runtime

-Filenames are prefixed to indicate the intended order of execution
+Filenames are prefixed to indicate the intended order of execution.
+The expected total runtime on a standard desktop computer is approximately 5 minutes.

 ### Stan code